Portland Event Staffing

 gavel Regional Compliance

 Oregon minimum wage is $14.70/hr.
 Market-competitive Portland, Oregon Event Staffing event labor rates: $25–$41/hr.
-Platform enforces W-2 compliance for all Portland, Oregon Event Staffing events; mandatory workers' comp and COI included in every Portland bill rate.
+TempGuru enforces W-2 compliance for all Portland, Oregon Event Staffing events; mandatory workers' comp and COI included in every Portland bill rate.

 event Seasonal Demand